List of Foo Fighters concert tours: 26th Anniversary/Medicine at Midnight Tour/Live in North America 2022 (2021–22)

 To celebrate their 25th anniversary, there were plans for a "The Van Tour 2020", performing in the same cities of the Foo Fighters' first North American tour, only in larger venues.
 However, those wound up cancelled due to the COVID-19 pandemic.
 The concerts were eventually changed to a 26th Anniversary Tour, starting in July 2021.

 In 2021, the band announced a tour promoting Medicine at Midnight that would happen the following year, featuring 17 stadium dates in North America (Live in North America 2022). however, the tour ended up cancelled early during a South America trip, once Taylor Hawkins died in Colombia.

 Australia & New Zealand 2023/24

-The Foo Fighters toured Australia in late November and December of 2023 and continued to New Zealand in mid-January 2024 featuring music from their 2023 album But Here We Are with a total of 9 dates and 8 cities.
+The Foo Fighters toured Australia in late November and December 2023 and continued to New Zealand in mid-January 2024 featuring music from their 2023 album But Here We Are with a total of 9 dates and 8 cities.